Skip to main content

 Task lighting

 Task lighting directs light for specific everyday tasks like reading.
-It's used to enhance visual clarity and prevent eyestrain.
-If you like to read books on the sofa, you'll want to invest in a lavishly designed floor lamp or table lamp.
-A good task lighting should be free of distracting glare and shadows.
+It’s used to enhance visual clarity and prevent eyestrain.
+If you like to read books on the sofa, you’ll want to invest in a lavishly designed floor lamp or table lamp.
+A good task light should be free of distracting glare and shadows.

-An example of a task lighting would be an adjustable arm task light.
-Such lighting enable the user maximum control over the intensity and proximity of the light towards a specific area.
+An example of task lighting would be an adjustable-arm task light.
+Such a fixture gives the user maximum control over the intensity and proximity of the light to a specific area.
+Task lighting is also commonly used on a kitchen worktop.
+If you’re someone who spends a significant amount of time working in the kitchen, then task lighting is essential.

 Adding the three layers of lighting